Optical Elements: Research on photonic integration of optical elements and thin-film systems

 Our Research

+Optical gratings (s. fig. 3) are used, for example, in waveguides for coupling light in and out or in optical sensors.
 The structure sizes of such diffractive optical elements are well below one micrometre.
 Therefore, it is necessary to use electron-beam lithography, for example, to structure the mould inserts or the embossing stamps.
+As with injection moulding, the process technology for precision embossing of structures in the sub-micrometre range presents a significant challenge.
+To achieve consistent quality, one-off optimisation of the process parameters is not enough.
+Instead, manufacturing with adaptive process control in real-time is required.

 © Sebastian Bengsch/IMPT

 In addition to these passive layer systems, the working group also researches the development of active layers.
-The goal is optical filter layers whose spectral characteristic can be influenced by applying an electrical voltage during operation.
+The goal is optical filter coatings whose spectral characteristic that can be influenced by applying an electrical voltage during operation.
 For example, various optical signals can be decoupled from or fed into an optical data stream with such filters.

 Contact